 This statement seeks agreement between the parties over the submitted documents relating to the above applications in respect of arboriculture.

-It is agreed that an Arboricultural Assessment dated June 2024 including a Tree Survey Plan, Tree Retention Plan and Arboricultural Impact Assessment (AIA) was submitted as part of the planning application (CDXX) and it was deemed fit for the purpose of setting out the Arboricultural baseline and identification of any projected impacts to existing trees arising from the appeal proposals.
+It is agreed that an Arboricultural Assessment dated June 2024 including a Tree Survey Plan, Tree Retention Plan and Arboricultural Impact Assessment (AIA) was submitted as part of the planning application (CD10.3) and it was deemed fit for the purpose of setting out the Arboricultural baseline and identification of any projected impacts to existing trees arising from the appeal proposals.

 It is agreed that the plans contained within the above assessment are as follows: